cnadler86/mp_esp_dl_models/README.md

 - The `results` data for face detection includes the detection score and bounding box coordinates `[x1, y1, x2, y2]`.
 - If `features` are enabled, the `results` also include keypoints for facial features in x-y coordinates: left eye, left mouth, nose, right eye, right mouth.
-Similarly, you can use the `ImageNet` and `PedestrianDetector` modules by following the same pattern.
+Similarly, you can use the `ImageNet` and `HumanDetector` modules by following the same pattern.
-`ImageNet` returns the identified classes and respective scores, `PedestrianDetector` only score and bounding box.
+`ImageNet` returns the identified classes and respective scores, `HumanDetector` only score and bounding box.

 ## Notes